Nightshade23x/Rock-Paper-Scissors-AI-Lab/Documents/Implementation.md

 **Use of Large Language Models**

 I used ChatGPT 5 and 5.1(these were the models in circulation at my time) quite a bit to help plan my project initially and help clarify concepts such as multi Markov chains.
 It also suggested adding an integration test file which I had not thought of.
 However, all the code is a 100 percent mine.
 The only code I used with ChatGPT's help was when I kept facing a bug for unittests due to my test files and ai_code file being in different folders.
 This meant that importing ai_code was not working in the test files, and hence I had to get help.
-Everything else is mine, documents are written solely by me as well.
+Everything else is mine, and the documents are written solely by me also.

 **Sources Used:**

 https://arxiv.org/pdf/2003.06769
-This was the paper I used as reference when I switched to a multi model system.
+This is the paper I used as reference when I switched to a multi model system and was the most important source overall.

 https://www.geeksforgeeks.org/machine-learning/markov-chain/
 This was used initially to learn about Markov chains.